sequenceiq/slider/src/site/markdown/manpage.md

 Example

-    hoya destroy cluster1
+    slider destroy cluster1

 ### `exists \<cluster> [--live]`

-Probe the existence of the named Hoya cluster.
+Probe the existence of the named Slider cluster.
 If the `--live` flag is set, the cluster must be running

 If not, an error code is returned.